The General (1998 film): Production

 I love black-and-white, and since I was making the film independently — I borrowed the money from the bank — there was no one to tell me I couldn't.
 If I had made [The General] for a studio, they wouldn't let me do that.
 The other reason, the main reason, was because it was about recent events and people who were still alive.
 I wanted to give it a little distance.
 Black-and-white gives you that sort of parallel world.
 Also, it's very close to the condition of dreaming, to the unconscious.
 I wanted it to have this mythic level because I felt this character was an archetype.
 All throughout history, you find this rebel, this violent, funny, brilliant kind of character.
 I wanted to make that kind of connection, and black-and-white film helps.
 Up until the middle to late '60s, it was a choice to film in black-and-white or color.
 But then television became so vital to a film's finance, and television won't show black-and-white.
 So that killed it off, really.

 Reception

-The General holds an approval rating of 82% based on 49 reviews on website Rotten Tomatoes.
+The General holds an approval rating of 83% based on 47 reviews on website Rotten Tomatoes.
+The consensus summarizes: "Director John Boorman assuredly returns to the crime genre with The General -- a psychologically rich and darkly humorous piece of gangster cinema anchored by Brendan Gleeson's audacious performance."

 The film grossed £1.6 million in the UK and Ireland, the second highest-grossing Irish film of the year, behind The Butcher Boy.
 In the United States and Canada it grossed $1.2 million for a worldwide estimated total of $3.8 million.

 The film garnered multiple awards for Gleeson's performance and Boorman's directing, with some critics speculating the former would earn an Academy Award nomination.
 Boorman won the award for Best Director at the 1998 Cannes Film Festival.
 Though Gleeson was not nominated for an Oscar, his performance was awarded by the Boston Society of Film Critics, the London Film Critics' Circle, and the Irish Film and Television Academy.